hirrolot/datatype99/README.md

 A:

  - Datatype99 can be integrated into existing code bases written in pure C.
- - Sometimes C is the only choice.
+ - Sometimes C is the only choice:
+   - Some resource-constrained systems do not allow for a higher level programming language.
+   - Some embedded devices only have C backend.

 ### Q: Why not third-party code generators?